guokr/swagger-py-codegen/README.md

 # Flask RESTful Application Code Generator

 ## Overview

 Generate Flask-RESTful application code from a Swagger Specification doc.

 **Alpha version for now, it can not handle all validation properly.**

 ## Install

 ```
-pip install Flask-Swagger-Codegen
+pip install swagger-py-codegen
 ```

 ## Usage